Parents and Grandparents: 6 Things You Probably Don’t Know About 529 Plans and Saving for College

 4. Coming soon: grandparent 529 plan distributions will not count as income on federal financial aid applications.
 Because of new rules introduced this year, families soon will not have to worry about taking distributions from grandparents’ contributions to 529 plans, as those distributions will no longer be reflected as income on a child’s FAFSA (Free Application for Federal Student Aid) application.
 The new simplified FAFSA application will not consider grandparent 529 Plan distributions as income once it goes into effect, which could happen as soon as next year.

 5. Front load 5 years of gifting.
 A 529 plan can be a great tool for estate planning because of the ability to front load five years of gifting (up to $150,000) to a beneficiary (assuming no other gifts are made during the ensuing five years to that child).
 Those funds are then fully removed from one’s estate and do not count against the federal life time estate and gift tax exemption – a powerful estate planning tool!

 6. Accessing your money if things don’t go according to plan.
 For all your diligent saving into a 529 plan, what if your child gets a full-ride scholarship, or what if he or she chooses not to go to college?
 Don’t worry.
 You (and your money) are not trapped.
 There are easy exits that are not overly costly.
 First, you can switch a 529 beneficiary to another child or another relative … or even yourself!
 Or if you choose to withdraw the funds, the 10 percent penalty is only on the earnings, not what you contributed, so the overall financial impact is minimal.

-To learn more about how a 529 plan can help your family achieve its educational and estate planning goals, please contact CAISSA Founder Kelly Pedersen.
+Learn more about how a 529 plan can help your family achieve its educational and estate planning goals.